 Who is Dr. Tracy Crudup?

 Tracy is a board certified and licensed clinical therapist in private practice and has been a university professor of microbiology and pathophysiology for 20 years.
-Her specialties include relationships, family systems, and life transitions such as preparing for marriage, divorcing, blended families and treating patients with a dual diagnosis.
+Her specialties include family systems, life transitions, and mood and personality disorders and treating patients with a dual diagnosis.
 A special area of treatment includes individuals suffering from chronic health conditions, including infertility.
 She has extensive experience and research working with women suffering from unexplained infertility, endometriosis and other reproductive associated illnesses.

 She is a nationally certified counselor, facilitator and certified trainer for Prepare/Enrich Assessments, member of the American Counseling Association, American School Counselors Association, The TN.
 Licensed Professional Counseling Association and The American Society of Reproductive Medicine.